swiftlang/swift-evolution/proposals/NNNN-noncopyable-structs-and-enums.md

 but the deinit implementation may change (if the deinit is not additionally `@inlinable`).

-A non-`@frozen` class may add fields of noncopyable type without changing ABI.
+A class may add fields of noncopyable type without changing ABI.

 ## Effect on API resilience